ApamaCommunity/apama-log-analyzer/README.rst

 	> python3 apamax\log_analyzer.py mycorrelator.log

+For more information about the meaning of the status lines, see the `List of Correlator Status Statistics <http://www.apamacommunity.com/documents/10.3.1.1/apama_10.3.1.1_webhelp/apama-webhelp/index.html#page/apama-webhelp%2Fre-DepAndManApaApp_list_of_correlator_status_statistics.html>`_ in the Apama documentation.

 Cumulocity
 ----------
 If you're using Apama inside Cumulocity, to download the log use the App Switcher icon to go to `Administration`, then `Applications` > `Subscribed applications` > `Apama-ctrl-XXX`.
 Assuming Apama-ctrl is running, you'll see a `Logs` tab.
 You should try to get the full log - to do that click the `|<<` button to find out the date of the first entry then click `Download` select the time range from the start date to the day after today.